 ABI Research predicts that machine learning in cybersecurity will increase big data, intelligence, and analytics spending to $96 billion by 2021.

-But how exactly do deep learning algorithms help retailers?
+But how exactly do deep learning algorithms solve security issues in retailing software?

 - Advanced AI technology can be used to detect cybersecurity threats that are not well suited to their professional counterparts.

 - Machine learning can empower the retail industry with data that CISOs can use to prevent retail theft.

 - While deep learning in cybersecurity cannot fully substitute humans, it opens up enterprises to a whole new world of possibilities.

 - AI can eliminate a lot of human work by spotting and classifying cybersecurity issues.